jeftegoes/AwsOverview/Storage/AWS Storage Gateway.md

   - Security requirements.
   - Compliance requirements.
   - IT strategy.
-- S3 is a proprietary storage technology (unlike EFS / NFS), so how do you expose the S3 data on-premise?
+- S3 is a proprietary storage technology (unlike EFS / NFS), so how do we expose the S3 data on-premise?
   - AWS Storage Gateway!

 # 2. AWS Storage Gateway